sunghyuneun/sunghyuneun.github.io/content/projects/autonomous-turret.md

 # Overview
-I created this in 2 weeks, for submission to Hack the North's application.
+I created an autonomous turret in 2 weeks, for submission to Hack the North's application.

 # Mechanical